 Years ago a long-term client, a computer programmer and customer support person working for a Fortune 500 company, got caught in the “rightsizing” of the company.
 He received a severance package and a pink slip.
 This decision by his company put us right to work revising our planning for him.
 The financial forecast after these adjustments still showed significant deficits.
 It was time to get nimble.

 He went back to school using some of the severance for tuition and received a teaching certificate.
 One of the local community colleges retained him to teach applied mathematics, knowledge obtained from his undergrad and graduate school degrees 25 years ago.
 The community college pays him well, just enough to bridge the gap in their financial plan.
-He thought: "If I have to work for another eight years, what would happen if I chipped in with some other kind of work?"
-So, he took a job coordinating a real estate agency.
+She thought: "If he has to work for another eight years, what would happen if I chipped in with some other kind of work?"
+So, she took a job coordinating a real estate agency.

 After six years, their financial plan has closed all of the deficit gaps.
 During a planning review, we stretched out the ribbon, tasking them to cut the tape, beginning a long and circuitous route through retirement and financial security.
 They did it.
 They cut the ribbon, everyone applauded, mission accomplished!
 My clients, while happy, were really quiet.
 Finally, they looked up with tears in their eyes and said: “We never thought we would be in this place in our lives.
 And now that we are here, we have discovered something.
 If you want to stay young, hang around young people.
 They keep you mentally nimble!”